 Data Backup and Accessing Data

-- All data is automatically backed up to the Department of Radiology network every morning at 2am.
+- All data is automatically backed up to the ResearchDrive on the Department of Medicine network every morning at 2am.

-- Access PET/CT data from the Radiology network (PDF)
+- Access data from the ResearchDrive using your NetID (PDF)

-- If an investigator has a radiology appointment they will have direct access to their data from any computer connected to the radiology network.
-These investigators can use their radiology login and password to access their data.
+- If an investigator has a DOM appointment they will have direct access to their data from any computer connected to the Dept of Medicine network.
+These investigators can use their DOM login and password to access their data.

-- Investigators without a radiology appointment should contact the SAIRF for a temporary login and password to access their data via the Department of Radiology network.
+- Investigators without a Dept of Medicine appointment should contact the SAIRF for a temporary login and password to access analysis PCs with a local login.